 We've found relatively little difference between pressure cookers regarding actual cooking performance, and the DUO Mini managed to pass all of our tests.
 It made ribs that fell off the bone, perfectly fluffy rice if slightly al dente, and its saute function made easy work of onions and peppers.

 The one area where any model performed better than the DUO Mini in our cooking tests was preparing meat.
 We found a couple of models that could make steaks and chicken taste slightly more tender.
 However, the differences were minor, and we still thoroughly enjoyed all the meat we cooked in the DUO Mini.

 Ease of Cleaning

-Partially due to the relative lack of control panel space, the Instant Pot DUO Mini has slightly fewer cooking functions than some of the larger models.
-However, it still offers all of the most common cooking presets.
+Partially due to the relative lack of control panel space, the Mini has slightly fewer cooking functions than some larger models.

-The Instant Pot DUO Mini generally sells for slightly less than it's full-sized siblings.
-The difference is minor, however, and with the larger models you can get double the cooking capacity by spending only about 20% more.
-Therefore you do pay a slight premium for the Instant Pot DUO Mini's small stature, but that premium is well worth it if you don't have much counter space.
+If you're cooking for just yourself or you and your significant other, the Instant Pot DUO Mini offers all you need in a package that doesn't take up much space on your counter.
+The DUO Mini generally sells for slightly less than its full-sized siblings.
+However, the difference is minor, and with the larger models, you can get double the cooking capacity by spending only about 20% more.
+Therefore, you pay a slight premium for the DUO Mini's small stature, but that premium is well worth it if you don't have much counter space.

 — Michelle Powell and Max Mutter